cockroachdb/docs/v2.1/cancel-session.md

 ## Required Privileges

-By default, only the `root` user can cancel a session.
+Only the `root` user and the user that the session belongs to can cancel a session.

 ## Synopsis